 Many Louisiana citizens decided, in their cars, that day, waiting for hours on the interstate that they would NOT evacuate ever again.
 Yes, I know we were lucky that nothing had happened to our home.
 However, we have been prepping for a very long time and had everything we needed to survive is in our home.

-Would we have been better off staying at home where we could have defended our supplies and home in case someone came to “Loot” our belongings and supplies?
+Would we have been better off staying at home where we could have defended our supplies and home in case someone came to “Loot” our belongings and survival supplies?

 I am NOT advocating that you “Bug In”.
 That is a very personal decision that you must make with your family.
 However, I think you should very carefully consider the pros and cons of “Bugging In” or “Bugging Out”!
 DO NOT make this decision lightly.
 Also, DO NOT let someone else, other than your family; make the decision for you, such as the government.
 You know you capabilities and stored supplies.